-In general CATV systems "pass," i.e. can reach, only residences, not businesses; only 75% of U.S. residences actually subscribe to CATV; and CATV systems are technologically highly specific to downstream delivery of entertainment.
-Thus cable modem service, like ILEC-delivered ADSL, offers only highly asymmetric Internet service, only to residences, only to cable subscribers, and at almost exactly the same price and performance levels as ADSL.
-CATV prices for both video and cable modem service have, like ILEC prices for voice service, remained flat or even increased over the last decade.
-The CATV industry has made no significant attempt to compete with the ILECs' core services by offering high-speed symmetric data services, voice, or business services.
+In general, CATV systems "pass," or reach, only residences, not businesses; only 75 percent of U.S. residences at most actually subscribe to cable TV; and cable TV systems are highly technologically specific to downstream delivery of entertainment.
+Thus, cable modem service, like ILEC-delivered ADSL, offers only highly asymmetric Internet service, only to residences, only to cable subscribers, and at almost exactly the same price and performance levels as ADSL.
+Cable television prices for both video and cable modem service have, like ILEC prices for voice service, remained approximately flat over the last decade.
+The cable industry has made no significant attempt to compete with the ILECs' core services by offering high-speed symmetric data services, voice, or business services.

-Moreover, the CATV industry, like the ILECs, is highly concentrated and composed of regional monopolies which have fought to keep their systems closed, have avoided competing with each other, and which protect their proprietary content businesses.
-Like the ILECs, some CATV providers also seem to have corporate governance problems, and to lack expertise in modern, competitive high technology activities.
+Moreover, the cable industry, like the ILECs, is highly concentrated and composed of regional monopolies that have fought to keep their systems closed, have avoided competing with each other, and which protect their proprietary content businesses.
+Like the ILECs, some cable providers also seem to have corporate governance problems, and/or to lack expertise in modern, competitive, high technology activities.

-The CATV industry also has enormous financial incentives to prevent open-architecture broadband competition.
-All major CATV providers have investments in, or are owned by, proprietary content providers such as cable channels, music and film producers, online services such as AOL, and/or media conglomerates such as Cox and AOL Time Warner.
-As a result, the CATV industry would also be threatened by open-architecture broadband and/or Internet services that could permit independent content providers to use Internet services to deliver entertainment-quality video (HDTV requires 20 megabits per second per channel, as opposed to the 1-2 mbps delivered by current residential "broadband" services).
+The cable industry also has enormous financial incentives to prevent open-architecture broadband competition.
+All major cable providers have investments in, or are owned by, proprietary content providers such as cable channels, music and film producers, online services such as AOL, and/or media conglomerates such as Cox Communications and AOL Time Warner.
+As a result, the cable industry would also be threatened by open-architecture broadband and/or Internet services that could permit independent content providers to use Internet services to deliver entertainment-quality video (high-definition television requires 20 megabits per second per channel, as opposed to the 1-2 mbps delivered by current residential "broadband" services).
 The industry is also threatened by symmetric services because they facilitate large-scale peer-to-peer sharing of multimedia, music, and video files.
-Not surprisingly, the CATV industry offers no such services.
+Not surprisingly, the cable industry offers no such services.

-It is in fact in the joint interest of ILECs and CATV providers to keep symmetric and/or very high speed broadband services expensive.
-This allows ILECs to retain their monopoly pricing on voice and business data services, and it helps the CATV industry to retain its video distribution monopoly by precluding decentralized, Internet-based video distribution.
+It is, in fact, in the joint interest of ILECs and cable providers to keep symmetric and/or very high speed broadband services expensive.
+This allows ILECs to retain their monopoly pricing on voice and business data services, and it helps the cable industry to retain its video distribution monopoly by precluding decentralized, Internet-based video distribution.
 It is also, of course, in both of their interests to keep their networks closed to new competitors.
-The two industries' incentives are directly competitive in only one major area: the delivery of asymmetric service to residences.
+The two industries'

+incentives are directly competitive in only one major area: the delivery of asymmetric service to residences.
 Even in this area, they share an interest in preventing competition from new entrants.

-Thus the effect of current industry structure is to generate a stable duopoly in residential Internet services, with continued monopoly control in most other markets - by the ILECs in voice and business data services, and by the CATV industry in residential video.
-Neither industry would logically be interested in provoking highly dynamic competition in open-architecture, high speed, and/or symmetric broadband services to either businesses or homes.
-Hence the slow pace of improvement in broadband services is not surprising.
-Unfortunately, however, it damages the economic growth, social welfare, and national security of the United States, and indeed of the world.
+Thus the effect of current industry structure is to generate a stable duopoly in residential Internet services, with continued monopoly control in most other markets-by the ILECs in voice and business data services, and by the cable industry in residential video.
+Neither industry would logically be interested in provoking highly dynamic competition in open-architecture, high-speed, and/or symmetric broadband services to either businesses or homes.
+The slow pace of improvement in broadband services is not surprising.
+But it damages the economic growth, social welfare, and national security of the United States, and indeed of the world.